Crochet: Differences and similarities to knitting

 Round or cylindrical patterns are simple to produce with a regular crochet hook, but cylindrical knitting requires either a set of circular needles or three to five special double-ended needles.
-Many crocheted items are composed of individual motifs which are then joined, either by sewing or crocheting, whereas knitting is usually composed of one fabric, such as entrelac.

 Freeform crochet is a technique that can create interesting shapes in three dimensions because new stitches can be made independently of previous stitches almost anywhere in the crocheted piece.
 It is generally accomplished by building shapes or structural elements onto existing crocheted fabric at any place the crafter desires.

 Knitting can be accomplished by machine, while many crochet stitches can only be crafted by hand.
 The height of knitted and crocheted stitches is also different: a single crochet stitch is twice the height of a knit stitch in the same yarn size and comparable diameter tools, and a double crochet stitch is about four times the height of a knit stitch.

 While most crochet is made with a hook, there is also a method of crocheting with a knitting loom.
 This is called loomchet.
 Slip stitch crochet is very similar to knitting.
 Each stitch in slip stitch crochet is formed the same way as a knit or purl stitch which is then bound off.
 A person working in slip stitch crochet can follow a knitted pattern with knits, purls, and cables, and get a similar result.